Show Menu

 Suspicious Links & Attachments

-Hover over links before clicking and verify file extensions to avoid malware or fake websites.
+Hover over links and check file extensions to spot threats.

 Poor Grammar & Spelling